Accessibility in the Pyle Center

 IF INCORPORATING SLIDES INTO YOUR PRESENTATIONS

 - Provide audio description of visual images, slides, charts, and videos.
-See this webpage from the University of Colorado Boulder for guidance on these descriptions.
+The University of Colorado Boulder‘s Digital Accessibility Office provides guidance on spoken descriptions of visual content.

 - Use a high-contrast color scheme (e.g. white background, black text, or the reverse).